tpluscode/tpluscode.github.io/source/_posts/2014-06-15-rest-rdf-and-hypermedia.markdown

 Each on of these approaches proposes a slightly different approach.
 Linked data platform is a set of guidelines, which a conforming servers and clients should follow to allow a consistent interaction between them.
-RESTdesc enables server to embed metadata about hypermedia included in the representation in the form of <em>if..then</em>&nbsp;rules expressed in RDF, which define "<em>what it means to follow a link</em>".
+RESTdesc enables server to embed metadata about hypermedia included in the representation in the form of <em>if..then</em> rules expressed in RDF, which define "<em>what it means to follow a link</em>".
 Hydra is similar to RESTdesc in that hypermedia cen be included directly in representations but it also allows building a centralized metadata of possible interactions.
 Unlike traditional API documetation, Hydra metadata is itself also RDF, which can be queried by the client at runtime to decide